Door

 Unmount

-Unmount removes the Door from the DOM but keeps its current content.
+Unmount removes the Door from the DOM but keeps its current content for a future mount.

 X Methods